Skoda Scala hatchback - Interior & comfort

 When the Scala was launched, the 9.2-inch touchscreen fitted to more expensive models was one of the largest available in the family hatchback class - although now Volkswagen and SEAT offer 10-inch units.

 In terms of equipment, the Scala performs strongly.
 Choosing the entry-level S model doesn't leave you bereft of kit because you’ll still enjoy a 6.5-inch infotainment screen, air conditioning and electric windows, plus alloy wheels and LED headlights.
-SE, likely to be the most popular model, offers extras like cruise control, rear parking sensors and an eight-inch screen with smartphone mirroring.
+SE, likely to be the most popular model, offers extras like 16-inch alloy wheels, cruise control, rear parking sensors and an eight-inch screen with Apple CarPlay and Android Auto.

-Upgrade to the SE L spec and Skoda will include front parking sensors, a rear-view camera, rear privacy glass, two-zone climate control, larger alloys and a digital instrument cluster.
-In 2020, Skoda added a sporty-looking Monte Carlo trim, along the same lines of SEAT’s FR or Ford’s ST-Line models.
+Upgrade to the SE L spec and Skoda will include 17-inch alloys, front parking sensors, a rear-view camera, rear privacy glass, full LED rear lights with dynamic indicators, two-zone climate control, larger alloys and a digital instrument cluster.
+There's also keyless entry and a rear centre armrest for added convenience and comfort.
+In 2020, Skoda added a sporty-looking Monte Carlo trim, along the same lines of SEAT’s FR and Ford’s ST-Line models.
 There’s lots of black exterior trim, a few red accents inside and a smart exterior styling pack (including a panoramic sunroof and the extended tailgate glass), which is a £1,500 option on other trims.

 There's a wide range of colours and alloy wheels to choose from, plus a selection of Skoda lifestyle accessories like roof racks, a reversible boot floor and pet guards.
 Wireless phone charging and a panoramic sunroof are options, and you can choose the virtual cockpit on SE models for an additional cost.
 Extra safety kit, like blind-spot monitoring and adaptive cruise control, are also available in the options list.